apdame/usenet-tools/README.md

 # usenet-tools
 All scripts are written in Python 2.7.
-I've included short descriptions of each script below, to give an idea of their functions and any existing bugs.
+I've included short descriptions of each module below, to give an idea of their functions and any existing bugs.
 I'll be adding more scripts as I successfuly write/debug them.
 I've focused on making the scripts fairly simple and able to run entirely through the command line, so one doesn't need a deep knowledge of Python to use them.

+* from_edit.py - *Before you use any of these other modules, you'll want to run this one.* Workaround for issue with Python mailbox module mis-reading Usenet Historical Collection mbox files.
+Identifies all instances of "from" that are *not* in the header, changes them to "xFrom," and writes them to a new mailbox.
+Otherwise, message will falsely detect any instance of "\nFrom " as the start of a new message.
+Blog post on this issue forthcoming.

 * addresscounter.py - Collects poster addresses from the file and counts number of occurrances in the archive.
-I suggest running the .csv through a plain text editor to remove all the whitespace after you have your oputput - because .mbox data comes out NoneType, .strip() doesn't always work as it should.
+You may want to run the .csv through a plain text editor to remove all the whitespace after you have your output - because .mbox data comes out NoneType, .join() and .strip() doesn't always work as they should.
 I'm still working on a solution for this.